-- Operational speed of tillage equipment and how this affects crop residue burial.
+- Operational speed of tillage equipment and how this affects crop residue (see below) burial.
 RUSLE2 can compute how speed of an implement affects residue burial.
-The recommended speed is that suggested by the manufacturer for a particular implement. - Tillage type [disk, chisel, bedder, no-till, etc.]-describes how a tillage operation mixes the soil and associated residue.
+The recommended speed is that suggested by the manufacturer for a particular implement. - Tillage type (disk, chisel, bedder, no-till, etc.)-describes how a tillage operation mixes the soil and associated residue.
 This variable refers to the type of mechanical disturbance to the soil, and how that affects the distribution of residue within the soil.
-Values of 1.0 [inversion with some mixing], 0.8 [mixing and some inversion], 0.4 [lifting and fracturing], 0.7 [mixing only], and 0.15 [compression] are assigned to individual tillage types in the STIR rating [NRCS TN Agron No. 50]. - Depth of tillage operation and the depth to which residue is incorporated.
-Typical tillage implements [NRCS Equipment Guide] work best at a particular tillage depth recommended by the manufacturer. - Percentage of the soil surface area disturbed by a tillage operation.
+Values of 1.0 (inversion with some mixing), 0.8 (mixing and some inversion), 0.4 (lifting and fracturing), 0.7 (mixing only), and 0.15 (compression) are assigned to individual tillage types in the STIR rating (NRCS TN Agron No. 50). - Depth of tillage operation and the depth to which residue is incorporated.
+Typical tillage implements (NRCS Equipment Guide) work best at a particular tillage depth recommended by the manufacturer. - Percentage of the soil surface area disturbed by a tillage operation.
 For example, a plow is designed to disturb 100% of the soil surface, whereas a no-till planter disturbs approximately 10% of the soil surface.
-The fraction or percent of the total soil surface that is disturbed is the value used in the calculations.
-Higher STIR ratings are assigned to systems with greater soil disturbance and more frequent operations. - Click "Soil tillage Intensity Rating STIR" by David T. Lightle, NRCS Conservation Agronomist, and NRCS TN Agronomy No. 50 that provide more detail about the above factors and how they are calculated.
+The fraction (percent) of the total soil surface that is disturbed is the value used in the calculations.
+Higher STIR ratings are assigned to systems with greater soil disturbance and more frequent operations. - Click here for the article "Soil tillage Intensity Rating STIR" by David T. Lightle, NRCS Conservation Agronomist, and here for NRCS TN Agronomy No. 50 that provide more detail about the above factors and how they are calculated.

 The STIR for a field is the simple sum of STIR values for all field operations that are performed from harvest of a previous crop through harvest of a current crop.
-The STIR is an index [without units] that typically fall in the range of 0-200, with low scores preferred.
-High values are associated with higher tillage intensity.
-Conservation tillage systems typically will have STIR values <80.
-No-till operations require a STIR $\leq$ 30.
+The STIR is an index (without units) that typically fall in the range of 0-200, with low scores preferred; high values are associated with higher tillage intensity.

-WWW.MSSOY.ORG → MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION

-Low STIR values reduce the likelihood of erosion; other benefits of low STIR values include the potential for increasing organic matter [OM] content of soil, less OM breakdown, lower carbon losses from soil to atmosphere, and improved water infiltration capacity.
-Tillage operations greatly affect STIR ratings-i.e. reducing tillage and choosing no-till operations will lower STIR ratings.
+WWW.MSSOY.ORG ⇒ MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION atmosphere, and improved water infiltration capacity.
+Tillage operations greatly affect STIR ratings; i.e., reducing tillage and choosing no-till operations will lower STIR ratings.
 Additional management decisions such as using cover crops between cash grain crops and adding soil-conserving crops such as alfalfa and grass crops in a rotation will also lower STIR values.
-Below is the calculated STIR rating for a 2year rotation of corn and soybean produced with indicated tillage operations.
+Below is the calculated STIR rating for a 2-year rotation of corn and soybean produced with indicated tillage operations.